THE KAIJU OF IN THE SHADOW OF EXTINCTION

 Some inspiration for what I am going for.
 The body type/shape of the Acklay from Attack of the Clones.
 But with a cold, white exoskeleton over black.
 Like a crustacean or insect.
 The black tongue shoots down in a way similar to the tentacles of the Tripods from War of the Worlds.

 There is a burrowing kaiju called Kazan-ryu with a shovel-like lower jaw.
 The Kazan-ryu is a glutton.
 It’s blind and it just plows through city streets, scooping up people and debris into its mouth to swallow whole.
 The first Kazan-ryu (which roughly means Volcano Dragon in Japanese) crawls out of Mt.
 Fuji before destroying much of Tokyo.
 When it has had its fill, it digs beneath the dirt and waits for more food to pass its way.
 The Kazan-ryu is very dark in coloration, almost black.

 And finally there is a swarm of sea monsters that resemble a mix between a squid and an eel called Ikarah.
 They’re bioluminescent and look dull at first before their tentacles turn bright red.
 Ikarah are a very minor monster in the book but they’ve basically taken over much of the open oceans.
+They often hunt in packs.
 Since much of the story is set on land, we don't see the Ikarah much, but they represent an obstacle for the characters who hope to traverse the world in search of family and safe haven.

 Inspiration for this guy is more straightforward and easy to guess.
 Thing is a sea serpent/giant squid hybrid.
 Maybe a dash of Lovecraftian horror.
 Some Kraken.